 School of Science & Engineering

-The biology department is dedicated to providing students with a well-rounded background in the field of biology.
+The biology program at Anderson University is dedicated to providing students with a well-rounded background in the field of biology.
 Students can concentrate their studies in various areas of biology by taking courses such as anatomy, physiology, histology, mammalian physiology, molecular biology, plant science, and environmental ecology.
 Students interested in botany and entomology can also pursue their own individual course route.
 Biology majors are encouraged to design individual projects that examine and investigate their particular area of interest.

 All biology students take a core of 6 courses that prepare them to take the MCAT and Graduate Record exams.
 The core courses include the study of zoology, botany, microbiology, cell biology, genetics, evolution, and ecology.

 - BS in Biology

 - Both can be completed in a 3-year track

 The core curriculum of the biology major offers four areas of specialization:

 - Pre-Health Professional Programs